Kevin-Haigis-Lab/speclet/reports/crc_sbc_reports/crc_model_one_sbc-results.md

 import warnings
 from pathlib import Path
 from time import time
-from typing import Dict, List
+from typing import Dict, List, Tuple

 import arviz as az
 import matplotlib.pyplot as plt